ImtiazChowdhury/templatesjs/README.md

 output : `UPPERCASE: JOHN `;
 		`Capitalized: Doe`;
 		`lowercase: smith`;

+Any value for the style parameter other than "CASE", "Case" or "case" will produce an error message on the console
+and consider the value of style as undefined.

-## Include another file inside a file or data
+## Include file

 templatesjs also has an include feature which can be used to include file or template parts just use the `<%include%>` tag in your file